 A final Domestic Violence Injunction may order:

 A Dating Violence Injunction is an injunction for people who have had a dating relationship within the last six months.
-A dating relationship is one that is romantic or intimate.
-The parties do not have to have lived together.
-A parent may file for a Dating Violence Injunction on behalf of a child that lives at home.
+A dating relationship is one that is romantic or intimate, but the parties do not have to have lived together.
+A parent or legal guardian may file for a Dating Violence Injunction on behalf of a minor child that lives in their home.

 A final Dating Violence Injunction may order: